conon2023/Reading-Notes/README.md

 The cd command without any arguement will always take you back to the home directory.

 ## Tab Completion##
-Tab completion is simply a mechanism to help us complete the paths we are already typing.
-It's kind of an auto complete feature.
+Tab completion is an auto complete feature that helps us complete the paths we are already typing.

 ## Everything is a File ##
-In order to understand the behavious of Linux as we manage files and directories, it is important to understand that everything is a file basically.
+In the Linux system, it is important to understand that everything is basically a file.
 Texts, directories are all files.
-Keyboards are files we read from and monitors are files we read to.
+Keyboards are files we read from while monitors are files we read to.

 ## Linux - An Extensionless System ##
-In systems like windows, it uses the file extension, a set of 2 - 4 characters after a full stop at the end of the file, (file.exe, file.txt, file.png/gif/jpg, to determine denote what type of file that is.
-But in Linux, the system actually ignores the extension.
+Sytems like windows use file extensions which is a set of 2 - 4 characters after a full stop at the end of the file.
+For example we have file.exe, file.txt, file.png/gif/jpg, to determine denote what type of file that is.
+In Linux, however, the system actually ignores the extension.
 Rather, it looks inside the file to determine what type of file it is.
 Take a a file **chidi.png** for instance, even if I rename it **chidi.txt** or just **chidi**, Linux would still happily treat the file as an image file.
 This can make it a bit dificult to know what type of file it is in Linux.
-Luckily, we have a command called **file** which we can use to find this out.
+Forunately for users, there is a command called **file** which we can use to find what file it is.
 And that is: **file [path]

 ## Linux is Case Sensitive
-Unline windows, Linux sees every file and directory as distinct.
-Also important to note this case sensitivity is when dealing with command options.
+Unline windows, Linux sees every file, directory and command as distinct.
+In essence, it is case sensitive.

 ## Spaces in Names
 A space on the command line is how we seperate items.
 It identies what is the program name as well as each command line argument.
-Let us say we have a directory call James Monday.
-A command line \cd James Monday...will return an error.
-This is beacause Linux see the two as distinct.
+Linux does not allow for spaces in directory and file names.
+This is beacause it will see the two as distinct.
 To deal with this, we can either use **quotes** or the **escape (\)** character.
 So, it will be **\cd "James Monday"** or **\cd James\ Monday**
-The above will take care of the issue.
-The back slash removed the special meaning created by the space between James and Monday.

 ## Hidden Files and Directories
 In Linux, we are able to identify a hidden file or directory when its name starts with a **. (full stop)**.
 To make a file or directory hidden, simple create  or rename it with a .(fullstop) starting it.